device42/device42-docs/docs/administration/passwords/index.md

 title: "Passwords"
 ---

-Device42 software lets IT teams manage shared passwords in a secure fashion.
-In this section, we discuss password operations, policy, reporting, burnt secret storage, and secret permissions.
+Device42 software helps IT teams securely manage shared passwords.
+This section covers password operations, policy, reporting, burnt secret storage, and secret permissions.
 Use the sidebar on the left to navigate to specific pages.